MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-ios-applications.md

 <br>
 #### Note about iOS 9:
-> If you are developing for iOS9, [consider disabling ATS](http://iosdevtips.co/post/121756573323/ios-9-xcode-7-http-connect-server-error) in the application's `info.plist` to be able to test locally without security restrictions.
+> If you are developing for iOS 9, [consider disabling ATS](http://iosdevtips.co/post/121756573323/ios-9-xcode-7-http-connect-server-error) in the application's `info.plist` to be able to test locally without security restrictions.

 ## Generated MobileFirst Native SDK artifacts
 Two MobileFirst-related artifacts are available in the Xcode project after it has been integrated with the MobileFirst Native SDK: the `mfpclient.plist` file and the `application-descriptor.json` file.